The Day the Cherry Blossoms Peaked: A Washington D.C. Story

 Thursday: Arrival and Reconnaissance

-Flew into Reagan National, which remains the greatest airport-to-city connection in America.
+Fly into Reagan National, which remains the greatest airport-to-city connection in America.
 Off the plane, onto the Yellow Line, at the Smithsonian Metro stop in 18 minutes.
-Hotel in Foggy Bottom (a brutally functional Marriott, $240/night — everything closer to the Mall was booked months ago).
+Base yourself in Foggy Bottom — a brutally functional Marriott runs $240/night, because everything closer to the Mall books out months ahead.

-Walked to the Tidal Basin at 4PM for reconnaissance.
-The trees were at maybe 60% bloom.
+Walk to the Tidal Basin at 4PM for reconnaissance.
+The trees sit at maybe 60% bloom.
 Beautiful — pale pink cotton balls against the Jefferson Memorial's white columns — but not yet the full effect.
-The 3.2 km loop around the basin was already crowded with photographers staking positions.
+The 3.2 km loop around the basin is already crowded with photographers staking positions.

-I noted the composition I wanted: cherry branches framing the Jefferson Memorial from the northwest bank, with the late afternoon sun backlighting the blossoms.
-I'd need to be here by 7AM Saturday to get the spot.
+Scout the composition worth chasing: cherry branches framing the Jefferson Memorial from the northwest bank, late afternoon sun backlighting the blossoms.
+To own that frame, be in position by 7AM Saturday.

-Dinner at Rasika ($35 for palak chaat and lamb seekh kebabs).
-One of the best Indian restaurants in America, and I say that as someone who's eaten Indian food in three countries.
+Dinner at Rasika ($35 for palak chaat and lamb seekh kebabs) — one of the best Indian restaurants in America, full stop.
 Penn Quarter location.

 Friday: Museum Day While the Trees Finish Blooming